Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "Hmm.
 Big show of trust, that," Moj scratched at his newest acid-etch.
 "Could just as easily set up a meeting far from here."

-"This could be one of many…" Morwk pointed out.
+"This could be one of many..."
+Morwk pointed out.
 "We don’t actually know how big it’s gotten."

 "Still, no *need* to let us see this.
 Showing us is a gesture.
 Trust.
 Welcome.
 Friendship."